suyashbhawsar/wp-portable/README.md

 This will:
 - Pull and run the MySQL initialization image to restore your database
-- Pull and run the WordPress image to serve your site
+- Pull and run the WordPress image (including site files) to serve your site

 ## ⚙️ Environment Variables